roihunter/roi-hunter-easy-woo-commerce-plugin/readme.txt

 WC requires at least: 3.4.0
 WC tested up to: 3.6.3

 [ROI Hunter Easy](https://easy.roihunter.com/) Create powerful ads for Google and Facebook with ROI Hunter Easy Ads plugin for WooCommerce.
-Convert past visitors with retargeting, bring new traffic with enganging ads.
+Convert past visitors with retargeting, bring new traffic with engaging ads.
 All solutions in one plugin.

 == Description ==

-**ROI Hunter Easy Ads make it simple to promote your products.
+**ROI Hunter Easy Ads make it simple to promote your products.**

 Drive awareness, traffic, and sales to your store in a few clicks, all from one location.
 Our smart technology works behind the scenes to make your promotions as profitable as possible.

 * Attract new customers with ads on Facebook feed, Instagram Stories and Google Smart Shopping and Search.